osmangokturk/InceptionOfThing/Readme.md

  ### 3 - Three web application

- It seems the subject ask us to create thre web application simpl for the sake of leearning  deployeng three different  deplomners in the same environment/server  with the help of  K3s.  these applications could have a common task to do, but for this project it is not the case. if it were the case that they are ding a common job, the containers will communicate each other via  ,nternal DNS addrss.
+ It seems the subject ask us to create thre web applications simpl for the sake of leearning  deployeng three different  deplomners in the same environment/server  with the help of  K3s.  these applications could have a common task to do, but for this project it is not the case. if it were the case that they are ding a common job, the containers will communicate each other via  ,nternal DNS addrss.

  only one IP addrss will serve three wep application with the help of ingress controller.

  ### 4- APP2 HAS TO HAVE 3 REPLİCAS

  ### 5- Ingress bases resolution
- İngress helğs to serve the choice based on the browser request.
+ İngress helps to serve the choice based on the browser request.

 ## B -Proejct Manifest and their explainations .

-Vagrant file and  hardware and provisionings:   centos8 image  that will use a private network, hafrom a shared folder ,  to will run a script for provisoning.
+Vagrant file and  hardware and provisionings:   centos9s image  that will use a private network, hafrom a shared folder ,  to will run a script for provisoning.

  ### script for provisioning the VM
  we are going to have only one VM. for the school campuse it will be a VM inside a VM.